niall-oc/pythonta/README.md

 # Future thangs!
 Patch this code base
 - [x] Patch - Remove Duplicate peaks created by argrelextrema so search is faster.
+- [x] Improve - Config better laid out in yaml.
+Harmonic retracements can be edited in yaml configs.

 New code base
 - [ ] Test first!
 The new code base is test driven so that more can participate.